 Do you like homemade bread like I do?
 I think there is nothing better than freshly baked bread, and I can eat it just like that!
 My husband knows this weakness of mine and he makes the best bread ever!
 I love coming back home and find the whole house smell like an Italian bakery.
 Have I mentioned I also like anything Italian? 🙂

-Nevertheless, I loved the country, and was so happy to meet with a friend from my home country who lived there.
+Nevertheless, I loved the country and was so happy to meet with a friend from my home country who lived there.
 She and her Italian husband own a restaurant in a smaller city not far from Florence, and their food is amazing!
 I am such a pasta/bread/dough person, so Italy has so much to offer for me 🙂

 You can make the sourdough starter yourself, and we had, a long time ago.
-But we had moved so many places since then, so we did not keep it.
+But since then, we had moved so many places, so we did not keep it.
 Last summer, our friends shared theirs with us, and we haven’t used yeast in baking since then.